l7mp/stunner/docs/cmd/stunnerd.md

 | `udp`, `tcp` | `turn-tcp`, `turn-tls`, `turn-dtls` | stream tunneling | no |
 | `stdin` | any | stdin/stdout tunneling | no |

+A listener routes either to plain clusters, any number of them, or to a single TURN cluster.
+Relaying through different transports is not implemented and rejected on reconciliation.

 ## Tunnel mode

 The positional argument count selects `stunnerd`'s mode: no arguments run the dataplane daemon from the config origin (`-c`), a single TURN listener URI runs a standalone TURN server with a default configuration, and three arguments select tunnel mode, which tunnels a local client socket, or the stdin/stdout pair, through a TURN server to a fixed peer.
 Tunnel mode is the successor of the retired `turncat` utility and keeps its command line shape: